Overview

 Source: California Energy Commission and US Environmental Protection Agency

-APT has obtained a developmental fuel waiver from the State of California allowing the sale and distribution of EBF in the state as an experimental fuel.
+AET has obtained a developmental fuel waiver from the State of California allowing the sale and distribution of EBF in the state as an experimental fuel.

 Market Potential